vhidvz/supnex-test/README.md

 # Supnex Test

-This is for the requested exam of the supnex group.
+This is for the requested exam of Supnex group.

 | \*  | Micro     | Type             | Port | Command                         |
 | --- | --------- | ---------------- | ---- | ------------------------------- |